When is Nightflyers released? Everything you need to know about George RR Martin's new TV series on Syfy and Netflix

 Is there a trailer for Nightflyers?

-We’re still waiting on a full trailer, but the show has given us a terrifying glimpse of what’s to come in a short teaser.
+Yes – the show has given us a terrifying glimpse of what’s to come in a short teaser, and a new, full trailer has given us plenty more detail about what to expect from the new series.

 Is this the first time Nightflyers has been adapted for screen?